 How to get access?¶

-vectorbt PRO is a private clone of vectorbt, hosted as a private GitHub repository.
+VectorBT PRO is hosted as a private GitHub repository.
 All new features are developed as part of this repository, which means that they are immediately and exclusively available to all eligible sponsors, as they are made collaborators of this repository.